Lam2026/Assignment2/README.md

 The third application of GNSS-R is on vegetation monitoring.
 The information of surface roughness and dielectric properties can be inferred from the reflected GNSS signals, and such the properties can be analyzed to estimate the vegetation health, biomass, land use, and surface conditions.
 This application is important for ecological studies, agriculture, land management and disaster response.
 Compared to the existing methods, GNSS-R enables continuous monitoring of the vegetation conditions.

-The last application is on cryosphere monitoring.
+The fourth application is on cryosphere monitoring.
 The ice thickness, snow depth and the change in ice cover can be estimated via the reflected GNSS signals.
 This information is important because climate change on polar regions can be studied to predict the future trends in ice melt and the rise in sea level.

+Another application is to monitor the atmoshpere.
+The atmospheric conditions can be analyzed by examining the reflected signals which have passed through different layers in the atmosphere.
+Hence, the atmospheric water vapor contents, temperature profile and ionospheric disturbances can be evaluated, which is beneficial to weather forecasting and climate studies.

+The last application is on the microplastic detection in the sea.
+The scattering properties of the ocean surface would be changed due to the existence of microplastic in the ocean.
+By analzing the amplitude and phase of the reflected signals, the microplastic concentration in the sea can be identified.

 ### Advantages of GNSS-R